 Less than two hours outside of Mexico City, travelers can find themselves in the lush mountain town of Tepoztlán.
 Known for its temple to the god of pulque; healing arts; and weekend parties, Tepoztlán offers a little something for everyone.
 During the week the town is mellow and peaceful, while the weekend is bustling and vibrant.
+Tepoztlán stands as a sanctuary of profound beauty and spiritual significance, attracting travelers from all corners of the world.
 Whenever you choose to visit you will find a bevy of great things to see and do.

 Tepoztlán’s most famous attraction is a temple and complex of stone dwellings built up on the Sierra de Tepoztlán that looks out over the city.
 The small and unassuming temple was built in homage to the Aztec god of pulque, Tepoztecatl.
 Pulque is Mexico’s oldest alcoholic beverage made from the pulp of the maguey cactus.
 The hike up to the temple is a decent workout, especially considering you start out at almost 6000 feet above sea level, and the views from the top are definitely worth the climb.
 There are several tour companies that will lead you to the top and provide historical background for the site, but you can also easily go on your own.